tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 ---

 # todo
-- summary limitless upgrade your brain-jim-kwik-summary
 - summary continuous learning from joshua kerievsky
 - a pattern language for study groups from joshua kerievsky
-- summary how to read from mortimer
-- summary of theory and practice of teaching and learning from samman method

 # Why?
   - reading/learning can be a "priceless opportunity to furnish your mind and enrich the quality of your life"